 Overview of Eye Injuries

 The structure of the face and eyes is well suited for protecting the eyes from injury.
 The eyeball is set into the orbit, a socket surrounded by a strong, bony ridge.
-The eyelids close quickly to form a barrier to foreign objects, and the eye can tolerate minor impact at times without damage.
+The eyelids close quickly to form a barrier to foreign objects, and the eye can at times tolerate minor impact without damage.

 An impact may cause eye injury and damage the

 Impact can cause bruising (contusion) and cuts (lacerations) to the tissues of the eye.
-Bleeding in the front of the eye (hyphema), back section of the eye (vitreous hemorrhage), tearing of the iris, displacement (dislocation) of the lens, and breaking (fracturing) the bones that surround the eye (orbital fracture) can result.
+Bleeding in the front of the eye (hyphema), back section of the eye (vitreous hemorrhage), tearing of the iris, displacement (dislocation) of the lens, and breaking (fracturing) the bones that surround the eye (orbital fractures) can result.

 A person with an eye injury should be examined by a doctor.
 Glasses (if worn) should be brought so that the person’s vision can be assessed with their normal correction.
 This assessment can help the doctor know whether any abnormal vision is a new problem or an old one.